Mtan1230/mysql-employee-tracker/README.md

 ## Description

-This is a command-line content management systems, using Node.js and MySQL.
-It allows user to manage a company's employee database.
+This is a command-line content management system, using Node.js and MySQL.
+It allows users to manage a company's employee database.

 ## Table of Contents
 - [Link](#link)